SupaaHiro/schwifty-lab/projects/talos-vms/README.md

 ## Generate Talos ISO

-Generate or download a Talos ISO from the SideroLabs Omni portal.
-Place the ISO in a location accessible to the machine that runs the playbook, then update the `talos_iso_path` variable in your inventory or group_vars (example: `group_vars/all.yaml`) to point to the ISO.
+Generate or download a Talos ISO from the SideroLabs Omni portal and place it where the playbook host can access it.
+Update `talos_iso_path` in your inventory or `group_vars/all.yaml` to point to the ISO.

 ## Deploy